MicrosoftDocs/sdk-api/sdk-api-src/content/wtsprotocol/nf-wtsprotocol-iwrdsprotocollistener-startlisten.md

 ### -param pCallback [in]

-A pointer to an <a href="https://msdn.microsoft.com/33f583a4-8311-4db1-9646-bed1cd06e479">IWRdsProtocolListenerCallback</a> object implemented by the Remote Desktop Services service.
+A pointer to an <a href="https://msdn.microsoft.com/33f583a4-8311-4db1-9646-bed1cd06e479">IWRdsProtocolListenerCallback</a> object implemented by the Remote Desktop Servicesservice.
 The protocol uses the
 <b>IWRdsProtocolListenerCallback</b> object to notify
 the